kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-init.md

 Rather than copying the token you obtained from `kubeadm init` to each node, as in the [basic kubeadm tutorial](/docs/setup/independent/create-cluster-kubeadm/), you can parallelize the token distribution for easier automation.
-To implement this automation, you must know the IP address that the master will have after it is started.
+To implement this automation, you must know the IP address that the control plane will have after it is started.

 1. Generate a token.
 This token must have the form  `<6 character string>.<16 character string>`.
 More formally, it must match the regex: